thaberl13/movie-list-app/README.md

 # 🎬 🎥 Movie-List 🎥 🎬

-## Search Movies and add them from your watch-list
+## Search Movies and add them to your watch-list
 ### Scroll through your favorite movies
 #### Rating system being implemented soon...